calebkleveter/chatter/Tutorials/deeper-into-fluent/README.md

 ## [Migrating the ID](https://docs.vapor.codes/3.0/fluent/migrations/)

-We have been using the `username` property of the `User` model as the model's ID up 'til now, but that is actually a bad idea.
+We have been using the `username` property of the `User` model as the model's ID up until now, but that is actually a bad idea.
 An ID should never change for a model, but some users will want to change their username from time to time.
 We are going to modify the `User` model to have a `UUID` as its ID, but keep the `username` property unique.

 First, add a `var id: UUID?` property to the `User` model and make the `username` property non-optional.
 Then replace the `User: Model` extension to be either `PostgreSQLUUIDModel` or `MySQLUUIDModel`, depending on the database you are using: